saltoriousSIG/theedge/_posts/blogs/2016-10-20-Proposal-Background-or-Introduction.md

 ---
 layout: blog
-title: Proposal Background Or Introduction -- Capture Attention With A Great Opening
+title: Proposal Background Or Introduction.
 meta: Do you like freestyle, as in freestyle dancing?
 The technique, organization, and finish is entirely up to you.
 author: Helen Fosam
 date: October 20, 2016